kcummings/kgrep/README.md

 - **comment=?** where ? is the character to designate the beginning of a comment.
 Default is "#".

-- **scope=[first|all]** If set to first, once the Replacement is found in the file it will be applied and no other replacement applied to that line.
-If set to all, all Replacements will be applied to all line in all circumstances.
+- **scope=[first|all]** If set to **first**, the first time a *ReplacementString* is found on the line, no other replacements are applied to that line.
+If set to **all**, as many Replacements as possible will be applied to a line.

 Caution: You can get unexpected results if you are not careful when using Control Options.
 For example, setting comment=~ still allows default delim=~ so the *ReplacementString* "comment=~; a~b" is interpretted as a *ReplacementString* but becomes just "a" since "~b" is now a comment and the expected replacement doesn't take effect.
-No change occures to the source inputs.
+No change occurs to the source inputs.

 ---